pawelmhm/pawelmhm.github.io/_posts/2015-09-11-playing-with-websockets.markdown

 ---
 layout: post
-title:  "Creating Chat Roulette with Python"
+title:  "Creating Websockets Chat with Python"
-date:   2015-09-11 14:34:42
+date:   2016-01-02 14:34:42
 categories: python websockets
 author: Pawel Miech
 keywords: python websockets twisted autobahn
 ---

-Websockets server it's going to be written with [Autobahn](http://autobahn.ws/python/index.html) - which seems to be one of coolest websockets implementations for Python.
-Autobahn websockets implementation supports both Twisted and Asyncio, which seems really great.
-I'm going to use [Twisted](https://twistedmatrix.com/trac/) implementation mainly because I'm just more familiar with Twisted.

-## Step 1 - preparations

-Before we actually start with websockets we'll need to set up something that is going to server our index.html file with input box and JavaScript.
-As you may know websockets is different protocol from HTTP so you can't have websockets and HTTP server running as one single web resource.
-They need to be separated somehow.
-Usually you will probably prefer some WSGI app listening on "/" and websockets server delegated to some specific path.
-In this setup you could have flask app running on root domain and handling some specific routes, and websockets server on one specific path e.g. "/ws", so that all requests going to "http://localhost/" will be handled by Flask, and everything going to "http://localhost/ws" will be handled by your websockets server.

-For this post however I'd like to go with simpler solution, something that will spare us the details of settinp up WSGI app, so we'll just serve simple static index.html file with Twisted.
+In this post I'm going to write simple chat roulette application using websockets.
+App will consist of very basic user interface with some HTML + JavaScript.
+When I say "basic" I really mean it, it's going to be just input box and vanilla JS creating websocket connection.
+On the backend side app will have websocket server managing realtime communication between clients.

+Websockets are one of the coolest technologies in recent years.
+They are getting popular mostly because they allow two-way communication between server and browser.
+In traditional HTTP application client sends requests and server issues response after which their exchange is terminated.
+This model is totally okay for most web apps, but it is inefficient for applications that require realtime communication.
+[RFC 6455](https://tools.ietf.org/html/rfc6455#section-1.7) is probably most detailed introduction to websockets specs.

+If you'd like to write websocket applications in Python there are couple of choices.
+If you're Django user there [are Channels](http://channels.readthedocs.org/en/latest/), for Flask there is [flask-SocketIO](https://flask-socketio.readthedocs.org/en/latest/).
+Both solutions are trying to extend existing web frameworks to allow for usage of websockets.
+[Python Tornado](http://www.tornadoweb.org/en/stable/) on the other hand is a whole web framework built for realtime asynchronous applications using websockets.

+One of the most mature implementations of websockets is [Autobahn-Python](http://autobahn.ws/python/index.html).
+Autobahn websockets implementation supports both Twisted and Asyncio.
+I'm going to use [Twisted](https://twistedmatrix.com/trac/) implementation.
+Why do I think Autobahn + Twisted is worth writing about?

+* Twisted is oldest and most stable asynchronous solution for Python, it is still actively developed (e.g. just recently most components finally gained Python 3 support) and still grows quite quickly (e.g. there is work on adding [HTTP2 support to Twisted](https://twistedmatrix.com/trac/ticket/7460))
+* Twisted is built with asynchronous model at the core, this is absolutely crucial for websocket applications that need to deal with long-living persistent connection from client

+## Hello websocket

+Before we actually start with development of server side websockets we'll need to set up something that is going to serve index.html file with client side JavaScript + HTML handling user interaction with your websocket server.

+Serving static file with Twisted is trivial and looks like this.

 {% highlight python %}